Technology has taken the drumming industry to a whole new level. And electronic drum pads are a good example.

 The drum pad carries 70 drum sounds and ten preset kits you can listen to from the two in-built stereo speakers with an sd card.
-There is also a ¼ stereo trigger inputs and output for headphones or amp.
+There are also a ¼ stereo trigger inputs and output for headphones or amp.

 It also has a control panel, an LED screen, and runs on batteries or AC adapter.